Hedge fund exits rise in June as investors reposition at mid-year

 Hedge funds have profited from a sharp rally in financial markets since last summer, but some investors are disappointed that many hedge funds have failed to match equity markets.

-So far this year, hedge funds have returned 3.95 percent according to Hedge Fund Research, compared with a gain of almost 13 percent from the S&P 500 .SPX.
+So far this year, hedge funds have returned 3.95 percent according to Hedge Fund Research, compared with a gain of almost 13 percent from the S&P 500.

 "The world is awfully full of cash right now and there's almost no return on cash so I think that's indicative that people are on the sidelines waiting for more clarity (on exactly when asset purchases will be tapered)."